 As I mentioned before, broadcast episode numbering doesn’t follow the production order.
 Instead, it follows the order in which the episodes were broadcast.
 An important question here is: broadcast by whom?
 This is the source of much of the complexity in trying to figure out which episode is which outside of production order.
 While the most authoritative broadcast order would be the order in which Fox or Comedy Central first broadcast the episodes, that’s not much help if you live in a country like the UK or France, where neither of those networks operated directly during the show’s time on air.

-Let’s shelve the regional differences for a second and focus only on Fox, who were always the first to broadcast each new episode.
-While Fox were effectively the authoritative broadcaster, they were also the most erratic.
+Let’s shelve the regional differences for a second and focus only on Fox, who were always the first to broadcast each new episode during the original run.
+While Fox were effectively the authoritative broadcaster during that time, they were also the most erratic.

 To say that Fox messed up the broadcast order would be an understatement.
 They shifted Futurama’s time slot around constantly, frequently scheduling it after sports events that were likely to (and did) overrun.
 Matt Groening stated that Fox executives were “not supportive of the show”.
 Due to the constant rescheduling and missed slots, many episodes ended up being broadcast out of order.
 In the end so many episodes missed their usual broadcast slot that Fox created an entirely new broadcast season to accommodate them.

 This means that, as broadcast, there are eight seasons: five on Fox during the original run, one for the movies, and two more on Comedy Central.
 The episodes in those eight broadcast seasons are also jumbled up in terms of order.
 I don’t mean the odd episode here or there, either.
 Take a look at this mess: